Edward H. Rulloff: Life after his escape

 Rulloff was likely assisted in his escape by the son of Ithaca's undersheriff, Albert Jarvis, who had been tutored in Greek and Latin by Rulloff, and would later become his partner in crime; or by Jarvis's mother Jane, who had also befriended Rulloff, and publicly manifested her disbelief in his being a murderer.
 Whatever the case, Rulloff fled west, alone and on foot.
 He fed on wild nuts and food stolen from farms, and lost two toes to frostbite.

 Reaching Meadville, Pennsylvania, he introduced himself to local inventor A. B. Richmond under the alias "James Nelson", and convinced him to start a business partnership after Rulloff brandished his knowledge in subjects as varied as conchology, mineralogy, forensic anthropology and entomology.
 Rulloff made a similar impression at Jefferson College (now called Washington & Jefferson College) in southwestern Pennsylvania, and was about to take a professorship when Jarvis wrote him, informing him that his mother and himself were now destitute, and threatening him if he did not help them out.
 Rulloff robbed a jewelry store with the intention of giving the bounty to the Jarvises, but he was arrested and sent back to Ithaca.
 In spite of being a murder convict, a fugitive, and a robber, Rulloff appealed his murder conviction successfully, was acquitted, and was released after authorities decided to not prosecute him for other offenses.

 Rulloff moved to New York City with Jarvis, where they survived as burglars.
-In 1861, Rulloff was arrested and sentenced to serve two years and a half in Sing Sing Prison.
+In 1861, Rulloff was arrested and sentenced to serve two and a half years in Sing Sing Prison.
 There he met his second partner in crime, William T. Dexter.
 In 1869, Rulloff learned of the forthcoming first convention of the American Philological Association in Poughkeepsie, and sent a manuscript detailing his theory in language evolution, which he titled Method in the Formation of Language.
 He used the alias "Professor Euri Lorio", and announced his intention to auction the manuscript for a starting sum of $500,000.
 Although Rulloff believed that his findings would revolutionize the field, the Association rejected them and none of its members bid for the text.